bebyx/quotix/README.md

 sudo make uninstall
 ```

 Default binary path is `/usr/local/bin/` and default quotes list path is `/usr/local/share/`.
-You can change it with Makefile variables (`binpath` and `datapath`), for example, full cycle with a changed `datapath`:
+You can change it with Makefile variables (`binpath` and `datapath`).
+For example, full cycle with a changed `datapath`:

 ```bash
 make datapath=/home/user/.local/share # stick to full path; no slash at the end is recommended